 As mentioned San Francisco is susceptible to VERY wild Micro-climates and as such large amounts of Average temperatures are next to meaningless.
 But Its not a weather page without some data so here we go:

 Spring is a very pleasant time to visit.
 The temperatures while not high are warm enough to enjoy the outdoors, without the need for extensive clothing.
-Winds tend to be lower and the Infamous fog is infrequent in its appearance.
-Combined with spring flowers starting to bloom and the sense of the approaching summer leads Spring to be a wonderful time to Visit the City.
+Winds tend to be lower and the Infamous fog is infrequent in its appearance until May sets in.
+Combined with spring flowers starting to bloom and the sense of the approaching summer leads Spring to be a wonderful time to visit the City.

 Rain is infrequent from April onwards and it can be relied upon to be dry most days.